2.9 Provisions, contingent liabilities and contingent assets

 Actual withdrawals proving higher or lower than assumed withdrawals and change of withdrawal rates at subsequent valuations can impact plan's liability.

-2 Since the gratuity plan and Leave encashment plan of the Company is not funded, and hence the disclosure related to plan assets are not applicable.
+ii) Since the gratuity plan and Leave encashment plan of the Company is not funded, and hence the disclosure related to plan assets are not applicable.

-3 The Code on Social Security 2020 ('the Code') relating to employee benefits, during the employment and post-employment, has received Presidential assent on September 28, 2020.
+iii) The Code on Social Security 2020 ('the Code1) relating to employee benefits, during the employment and post-employment, has received Presidential assent on September 28, 2020.
 The Code has been published in the Gazette of India.
 Further, the Ministry of Labour and Employment has released draft rules for the Code on November 13, 2020.
 However, the effective date from which the changes are applicable is yet to be notified and rules for quantifying the financial impact are also not yet issued.
 The Company will assess the impact of the Code and will give appropriate impact in the financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published.

 37 Employee Stock Option Plan

-A. The shareholders of the Company passed a resolution through postal ballot/ e-voting on September 23, 2018 for approval of the issue of 35,00,000 options under the Scheme titled “CIFL EMPLOYEE STOCK OPTION PLAN 2018" (ESOP SCHEME).
+A. The shareholders of the Company passed a resolution through postal ballot/ e-voting on 23rd September 2018 for approval of the issue of 1,75,00,000 after split of shares in the ratio* of 1:5 (35,00,000 options before split ) under the Scheme titled "CIFL EMPLOYEE STOCK OPTION PLAN 2018” (ESOP 2018).

 The ESOP Scheme allows the issue of options to employees of the Company and its subsidiaries (whether in India or abroad).
 Each option comprises one underlying equity share.